LiveHelperChat/doc/docs/chat/survey.md

 If chat is closed by a visitor and chat is in pending state.
 Survey won't be shown.

+## Multiple clients support

+If operator does not have permission to access all departments survey is assigned he won't tbe able to view/edit survey details.

+* Operator has to be assigned to all departments survey is assigned to
+* For basic permission just to view survey statistic `'lhsurvey', 'list_survey'` permission should be assigned.

 ## Permissions

 In order operator to be able redirect visitor to custom survey they have to have this permission.

 > 'lhsurvey', 'redirect_to_survey'

 In order to configure surveys.
-Create a new one/delete and old one.
+Create a new one/edit and old one.
 Operator has to have this permission.

 > 'lhsurvey', 'manage_survey'

+In order to list surveys and view their statistic he has to have this permission.

+> 'lhsurvey', 'list_survey'

+In order to delete surveys he has to have this permission.

+> 'lhsurvey', 'delete_survey'